 - Trevi Fountain

 As if the abundance of stunning sights in Rome alone wasn’t enough, the city also encloses the Vatican, which has its own wealth of tourist-delighting treasures to offer.
 St. Peter’s Basilica is the greatest of all the churches of Christendom and, even for those without any religious leaning, is a hugely impressive and spiritual place.
 There’s the awe-inspiring beauty in the detail of the Sistine Chapel ceiling too.

-Rome is set in a prime location in Italy too.
-You can easily take day trips to Pompeii, Florence, and even Cinque Terre thanks to the high-speed train networks.
-Or, if you’d rather, you can simply stay in Rome and soak in the beautiful Fall colors, which accentuate the city’s historic architecture perfectly.
+If you’re campervanning in Italy, you can still find plenty of campsites in Italy open at this time of year.
+Or, if you’d rather, you can simply stay in Rome and soak in the beautiful Fall colours, which accentuate the city’s historic architecture perfectly.

 Germany Castles and the Romantic Road

-One of our favourite places to explore Europe in Autumn is Germany.
-The autumn colours are spectacular- especially around the Black Forest and the Romantic Road.
-If you're a biker, you'll LOVE riding in the Black Forest and there's so much to see.
+One of my favourite places to explore in Autumn is Germany.
+The autumn leaves are spectacular- especially around the Black Forest and the Romantic Road.
+If you’re a biker, you’ll LOVE riding in the Black Forest and there’s so much to see.

 Where should I visit during Autumn in Germany?

 Some of our highlights of Germany in Autumn include:

 - Neuschwanstein Castle.
 That view, with all the autumn colours behind it, is breathtaking.

 - Hohenzollern Castle.
 Again- this view is spectacular with the fall foliage